PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 - Each [model decision](https://predibench.com/decision/gpt-5/42659/2025-09-17) can be commented via [giscus](https://giscus.app/), and the comments will appear directly under the repo's [discussions page](https://github.com/clairvoyance-tech/PrediBench/discussions): we invite you to hop in and provide feedback!
 - Do contact us about anything : contact form.

-In the next months, we plan to push the boundary of AI models prediction capabilities.
-This is going to be called [Clairvoyance AI](https://clairvoyance-ai.co).
+In the next months, we plan to push the boundary of AI models prediction capabilities: we are starting [Clairvoyance AI](https://clairvoyance-ai.co).

 ## Citation